dcompara/bike-routing-core/README.md

 ## Project status

-Some ideas for the futur it can be nice to have an automatic selection
+Some ideas for the futur:(see List of OSM-based services)

+it can be nice to have an automatic selection

 Voiture route gravel, vtt